musicFlow9999/interactive_docs/README.md

 # Dynatrace Docs Hierarchy Generator

 This repo contains a small script that crawls the public Dynatrace documentation site and generates an interactive HTML page listing the hierarchy of topics.
+The crawler recursively follows links within the Dynatrace docs to build a nested tree.
 Each entry links back to the official vendor documentation as well as a placeholder link for internal documentation.

 ## Requirements